microsoft/vscode-cpptools/Extension/walkthrough/build-project-windows.md

 # Build your C++ file with MSVC (cl.exe) on Windows

 1. Open the C++ source file that you want to build.
-Make sure this file is active (currently displayed) in the editor.
+Make sure this file is active (currently displayed and selected) in the editor.

 2. From the main menu, select **Terminal > Configure Default Build Task...**